Beta flash

 Chalk

-Magic powder that makes the hands stick to
+Magic powder that makes the hands stick

 even the smoothest rock.